 Here are ten simple, yet effective ways to support your child’s special education teacher:

 It seems like traditional textbooks are being replaced more and more with tablets and other digital tools; but know that an old-school binder—for you, not your kiddo—is still a necessity.
 With IEPs, 504s and tons of supporting documentation, you’ve likely got a pretty tall stack of papers building up, right?
-Keeping such paperwork organized in a Parent Planning Binder will be of use for you and your child’s special education teacher, especially if and when a question or concern regarding their education arises.
+Keeping such paperwork organized in a Parent Planning Binder will be of use for you and your child’s special education teacher, especially if and when a question or concern regarding your child’s education arises.

 Update As Needed

 If your child had any testing or therapy during summer break, obtain records and reports from relevant providers.
 Provide copies (either electronic or paper) to your child’s teacher, school and/or school district’s special education office.
+This may help special educators help more effectively customize lesson plans for your little learner.

 Meet and Greet